Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 ## Cards

-There are 5 types of cards: Minions, Heroes, Spells, Artifacts and Secrets.
+There are 6 types of cards: Minions, Heroes, Spells, Artifacts and Secrets.

+### Shrines

+Shrines are what a player starts the game with.
+They start in the Destiny Deck and players must only have one Shrine.

+A shrine behaves like a hero, except it cannot move, attack, or counterattack.

+For all intents and purposes, Shrines are considered level 0 heroes.

 ### Heroes